lifechurch/on-metal/README.md

-# ON::Standards::Rails
+# ON::Metal

-ON::Standards::Rails is gem to make your life easier when applying the Open Network style to our applications.
+ON::Metal is a gem for using the Open Network style in rails applications.
 You can get started by following the instructions below.

 ## Documenation
 http://on-standards.herokuapp.com